 I publish most of my writing on Medium.
 Ulysses exports drafts to Medium, which makes publishing easy.
 While publishing is possible from the phone or iPad while traveling, I still prefer proofing and editing on a larger screen.

-Traveling, even that for work, enriches our lives and provides ample material for our writing.
+Traveling, even on your daily commute, enriches our lives and provides ample material for our writing.
 The key is to capture those moments without getting overwhelmed in the moment.
 Your writing will grow as will your ability to reflect on the experience.